seyhajin/monkey2/modules/monkey/docs/language/user-types.md

 -`Protected` members can only be accessed by the base class and the derived ones or by class/struct extensions.
 Code existing in the same source file have acces to `Protected` members too.

-`Private` members can only be accessed by the base class.
+-`Private` members can only be accessed by the base class.
 Code existing in the same source file have acces to `Private` members too.

 example:
 ```
 Class Foo
 	'public by default'
 	Field i:Int

 	Protected

 	Field someProtectedThing:Int
 	Method doSomething()
 		Print "Doing something"
 	End